zap8600/ai-on-fz/README.md

 ## Installation
 Run `pip3 install -r requirements.txt` to install `ufbt`, which lets you build the app without needing to clone the firmware repo.

+## Progression
+In order for the library to work, the linker error should need to be traced.
+If anyone has any suggestions on how to fix this, it would be greatly appreciated.